AATopp/AllaT_Portfolio_Data_Scientist/README.md

 ## Top Data Science Projects

-I would love to showcase the projects I have been working in the last 2 years during my graduate ptogram in Data Science and my personal projects of interest:
+I would love to showcase the projects I have been working on in the last 2 years during my graduate ptogram in Data Science and some of my personal projects:

 * NASA Astronomy Picture of the Dy
 * NOOAAs weather API